 Partner at Covington & Burling LLP

-Edward H. Rippey is a partner who litigates complex cases in numerous fields, focusing on patent litigation.
-He also chairs the firm's E-Discovery Practice, advising multinational corporations on information management challenges.
+Edward H. Rippey is a partner at Covington & Burling LLP, litigating complex cases in numerous fields with a focus on patent litigation.
+He also chairs the firm's E-Discovery Practice and is recognized in Chambers Global and Chambers USA for his expertise.

 Emily Collins

-Emily Collins has over 14 years of experience solving eDiscovery and information governance problems, having worked as outside counsel, in-house counsel, and a consultant.
-She is passionate about collaborating with other eDiscovery practitioners to find unique solutions.
+Emily Collins is a lawyer with over 14 years of experience solving eDiscovery and information governance problems.
+She has worked as outside counsel, in-house counsel, and a consultant in the service provider space, providing her with a well-rounded view of the eDiscovery field.

 Greg MacFarlane